codio/knowledge/source/instructors/authoring/assessments/parameterized.rst

 The **Generate Sample Parameters** button on the right-hand side will run the code in the editor and display in the small box below the button a sample set of generated parameters.
 If there is an error with the code, the box will turn red and the error message will be displayed.

+..
+Note:: You can't publish an assessment if the parameters tab is in an error state.
+You will get a generic error message when trying to publish.
+Generating sample parameter values is a good way to double-check your python code.

 Creating and using parameters
 *****************************
 To create a parameter, store a value in the ``codio_parameters`` dictionary.
 You can then refer to the parameter throughout the assessment within double curly brackets (otherwise known as mustache templating).